C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/stream.rst

      - Used to pop elements

-But you can also use a this shorter syntax which directly return you the cross clocked stream:
+You can also use this shorter syntax which converts an existing Stream into a cross clock domain version:

 .. code-block:: scala